-- Recover from failed resets: In Windows 10, Version 1507, and Windows 10, Version 1511, failures that occur during Reset this PC almost always rendered the PC unbootable/unrecoverable.
+- Recover from failed resets: In Windows 10, versions 1507 and 1511, failures that occur during Reset this PC almost always rendered the PC unbootable/unrecoverable.
 This feature has been redesigned in the Anniversary Update to support limited rollback if a problem occurs while the PC is in Windows RE.

-- Recovery options when booted from recovery media: When the PC is booted from recovery media, the Refresh this PC and Reset this PC features are no longer supported.
+- Recovery options when booted from recovery media: When the PC is booted from recovery media, the Keep my files and Remove everything features are no longer supported.
 The only Push-button reset feature available when booted from media is bare metal recovery (i.e. Recover from a drive).

 - Image-less recovery: Push-button reset no longer require or support a separate recovery image on a local partition or on media.
 This significantly reduces the disk space needed to support the features, and makes recovery possible even on devices with limited storage capacity.

 - Recovers to an updated state: Push-button reset features now recover the Operating System (OS) and drivers (including device applets that are installed as part of INF-based driver packages) to an updated state.
 This reduces the amount of time users have to spend reinstalling the OS updates and drivers after performing a recovery.

 The Push-button reset user experience continues to offer customization opportunities.
 Manufacturers use Auto-apply folder; or insert custom scripts, install applications or preserve additional data at available extensibility points.

 The following Push-button reset features are available to users with Windows 10 PCs and devices:

-- Refresh your PC Fixes software problems by reinstalling the OS while preserving the user data, user accounts, and important settings.
+- Keep my files Fixes software problems by reinstalling the OS while preserving the user data, user accounts, and important settings.
 All other preinstalled customizations are restored to their factory state.
 In Windows 10, this feature no longer preserves user-acquired Windows apps.